 Whether dehydrated or fresh, all vegetables have cell walls.
-Obviously since juicing vegetables is a relatively new idea, our digestive system must be able digest vegetables with cell walls or none of us would be here.
+Obviously, since juicing vegetables is a relatively new idea, our digestive system must be able to digest vegetables with cell walls or none of us would be here.

-As far as whether cereal grass is somehow unique and has be used only as a juice, dehydrated cereal grass powder was used for all the extensive positive medical research published by Ann Wigmore and other authors.
+Whether cereal grass is somehow unique and has to be used only as a juice, dehydrated cereal grass powder was used for all the extensive positive medical research published by Ann Wigmore and other authors.
 If the powder could not be digested, it would not have produced the significant results in the medical journals.
-If cereal grass powder could not be digested, we would not have on file 80 years of testimonials to Pines and its predecessor company.

 Regardless of the kind of whole food vegetable or whether it is dried or fresh, the bodies of humans and all other mammals are very capable of breaking down the cell wall and digesting plants and extracting nutrients.
 Grasses are no different.
-The history of the used of whole food grass powders for humans and other animals is extensive and very positive.
+History of the use of whole food grass powders for humans and other animals is extensive and very positive.

 Frankly, the mistaken belief that digestion can’t break down the cell wall of vegetables leads people to believe juice must be extracted from vegetables.
 Obviously, that is not true.
 For millions of years, all mammals have eaten grasses and other vegetables in the whole food form and have survived very well.

-With the recent research showing that vegetables with the fiber still intact are essential for probiotic bacteria, juicing machines are giving way to blenders, NutriBullets, Vitamixes, etc. These whole food blending machines allow people to be able drink whole food vegetables instead of depending on extracted juice.
+With the recent research showing that vegetables with the fiber still intact are essential for probiotic bacteria, juicing machines are giving way to blenders, NutriBullets, Vitamixes, etc. These whole food blending machines allow people to drink whole food vegetables instead of depending on extracted juice.
 Smoothies are now much more popular than juice because they still provide prebiotic effects.
-Adding a scoop of nutrient-dense green powders from Pines is a great way to fortify any smoothie to add another serving of a green vegetable to the mix.
+Adding a teaspoon of nutrient-dense green powders from PINES is a great way to fortify any smoothie to add another serving of a green vegetable to the mix.

-Regardless of the kind of whole food vegetable or whether it dried or fresh, the digestive systems of humans and all other mammals is very capable of digesting plants and extracting nutrients.
+Regardless of the kind of whole food vegetable or whether it's dried or fresh, the digestive systems of humans and all other mammals is very capable of digesting plants and extracting nutrients.